yadavaditya13/Image_Classification_Using_Deep_Learning/README.md

 # Image_Classification_Using_Deep_Learning
 (Yeh_kiski_tasveer_hai) is what the problem statement stated in codeshastra...
-I implemented it myself now... using the similar intel-image-classification dataset provided in the competition.
+I implemented it myself this quarentine... using the similar intel-image-classification dataset provided in the competition.

   Dataset : https://www.kaggle.com/puneet6060/intel-image-classification